Probabilistic Metaplasticity for Continual Learning with Memristors: Methods

 \subsection{Spiking neural network training algorithm}

-We train the multilayer spiking neural network with event-driven random backpropagation (eRBP), which uses surrogate gradients \cite{neftci2017event}.
+We train the multilayer spiking neural network with event-driven random backpropagation (eRBP) combined with error threshold, which uses surrogate gradients \cite{neftci2017event}.
+This section describes the eRBP training rule.
 The input stimuli to the network are encoded as Poisson spike trains, where the spike rate is proportional to the strength of the input.
 The spike train propagates through the weights and accumulates as the input current to the Leaky Integrate and Fire neurons.
 For the $j^{\text{th}}$ neuron, the accumulated current can be expressed as -

 Here $S_{i}(t)$ is the input spike at the $i^{\text{th}}$ pre-synaptic neuron at timestep $t$, $N$ is the total number of input neurons, $\tau_{\text{syn}}$ is the synaptic time constant, and $w_{ij}$ is the synaptic weight between $i^{\text{th}}$ and $j^{\text{th}}$ pre- and post-synaptic neurons.
 This current is integrated at the neuron membrane potential as shown in Equation \ref{eq:neuron}, where $\tau_{\text{mem}}, R, C$ and $V_{\text{rest}}$ are the membrane time constant, membrane resistance, capacitance and the resting potential of the neuron.